dbrans/browserstack-cli/README.md

 If you're launching browsers manually from the browserstack.com website, use the key from [this page](http://www.browserstack.com/local-testing#cmd-tunnel).

+## Issues, Questions?
+To ask a question or report an issue, please open a [github issue](https://github.com/dbrans/browserstack-cli/issues).

 ## CHANGES

 0.2.2 kill workers that match a string: kill iphone, kill android